 Thursday, November 17, 2011

-Cell phone follies - editorial
+Cell phone follies - making distraction illegal but changing nothing - editorial

 The Chronicle reports that the Bozeman Commissioners passed an ordinance prohibiting the use of cell phones while driving.
 Commissioner Carson Taylor was quoted, saying.
 "Using a cell phone when you're driving is dangerous."
 We do not know if he provided evidence for his statement, but my guess is that he did not.